-Ryan Steeves is a senior associate lawyer in Gowling WLG's Ottawa office, practising in the Intellectual Property (IP) Litigation department.
+Ryan Steeves is a partner in Gowling WLG's Ottawa office, practising in the Intellectual Property (IP) Litigation Department.

 Ryan's practice focuses on IP litigation, with particular emphasis on assisting and managing complex IP matters related to pharmaceutical patents, high tech patents, copyright, trademarks and trade secrets.
 Ryan also frequently provides clients with strategic advice related to the proactive enforcement and protection of their intellectual property assets.